 Will the doctor be told I notified the Council?

-We usually let the doctor know your name and the concerns you have raised with us.
+Our aim is to work in an open and transparent way with doctors.
+We will almost always provide the doctor with a copy of the concerns you raise with us, with your personal contact details redacted if necessary.
 We cannot act on anonymous concerns, however you can call us and talk about any concerns you have and how they might be managed.

 How would a notification affect what action an employer might want to take?

 If a concern is notified or referred to the Council, this doesn’t need to interfere with an employer’s usual HR, clinical governance, or occupation health processes, which can occur simultaneously.
 Likewise private hospitals can review any current privileges.

 How to notify us of a concern

 You can use any means from our contact us page.

 Health concerns are directed to the Medical Council's Registrar.
 You may email directly using firstname.lastname@example.org

 The Registrar passes the notification to our Health Team, who will speak to the person who made the notification, and then contact the doctor to follow up the concerns.